Follow us

 The University of Sydney NSW 2006

-Please note: Ticket sales are live.
+Please note: Ticket sales and registrations are now closed.

 The National Centre for Cultural Competence at the University of Sydney is pleased to announce its upcoming conference Cultural Competence in Higher Education: Provocations, Policy, and Practice.